-With the Newcastle LGA population projected to grow to 199,700 by 2041, an estimated 19,450 new dwellings are needed to meet demand.
-The western corridor of the Newcastle LGA (west from Wallsend to the M1 freeway and LGA boundary at Minmi) will have significant development, largely on greenfield sites (undeveloped bush land), with up to 4,500 new dwellings accommodating up to 10,000 people built over the next 15-20 years.
-Urban renewal corridors in Adamstown, Hamilton and Islington will also see increased dwelling densities.
+With the Newcastle LGA population projected to grow to over 200,000 by 2041, an estimated 19,450 dwellings are needed to meet demand based on this growth, future household composition, and the number of dwelling vacancies.
+The western corridor of the Newcastle LGA (west from Wallsend to the M1 freeway and LGA boundary at Minmi) will experience increased housing development, largely in 'greenfield' areas.
+Urban renewal corridors in Adamstown, Broadmeadow, Hamilton and Islington will also see increased dwelling densities in 'infill' areas.
+It is estimated that 92% of the additional dwellings will be in 'infill' areas and 8% in 'greenfield' areas.
 In all these locations, services and facilities will be required to respond to increased population size and densities.
+For detailed information on housing development capacity within the land controls, please refer to the CN Local Housing Strategy.